stubiedoobiedoo/pdf-omr-pmerge/README.md

 ./pmerge.sh "path/to/myfile.pdf"
 ```

-The outputs will be a complete `result.mid` and `result.mscx` in the same directory (these can be opened with software such as MuseScore or Finale).
+The outputs will be a complete MIDI (`result.mid`, which can even be visualized with bemuse) and MuseScore (`result.mscx`, along with a compressed counterpart) in the same directory (these can be opened with software such as MuseScore or Finale).
 If needed, MuseScore 3.4.2 is provided in the binary release.

 <!--
 ## Releases